AutoByteus/autobyteus_mcps/pdf_mcp/README.md

 - `read_pdf_pages`: return structured text content for specific PDF pages or ranges (1-indexed).
 - `pdf_metadata`: fetch page counts and document metadata (title, author, subject).
 - `render_pdf_pages`: rasterise selected pages to PNG images stored next to the source PDF.
+- `add_pdf_page_numbers`: write page numbers into a copy of the PDF with configurable placement.
 - Tested end-to-end with an in-process MCP client.

 ## Installation